rubymonsters/ruby-for-beginners/source/37-string_interpolation.md

 So, why do people prefer string interpolation?

-First of all, again, it's a few less letters to type.
+First of all, again, it's slightly fewer letters to type.
 In our example, that's just 5 characters, no big deal.
-However, consider a longer string, that is constructed using three, four, or more variables.
+However, consider a longer string, which is constructed using three, four, or more variables.
 Now this extra space quickly adds up, and things wouldn't nicely fit on a single line anymore.

-Also, many people find that the syntax reads a better.
+Also, many people find that the syntax reads a bit better.
 There's a little bit less clutter, making it a little bit easier to see what's going on.

-One other, albeit pretty neglectable reason is, that string interpolation actually uses less resources:
+One other, albeit pretty negligible reason is, that string interpolation actually uses less resources:

 * The code `"Hello, #{name}!"` creates one single new string object, and then